 More reliable sources are specialty stores and online shops.

-Olive Oil Lovers is a reliable online source in the U.S. with a high-quality French olive oil tasting kit to get you started with different olive varietals.
+Olive Oil Lovers.com is a reliable online source in the U.S. to discover different French olive varietals.

-Do you cook with olive oil?
+-Do you cook with olive oil?
 Have you tried French olive oil?
 If so, what did you think?
-Let me know!

 Images courtesy of Unsplash.com

 AFFILIATE DISCLOSURE This blog post contains affiliate links.
-If you click on my affiliate link and make a purchase, I will receive a small commission at no extra cost to you.
-I only recommend products that I truly believe in.
+If you click on my affiliate link and make a purchase, I will receive a small commission at no extra cost.
+I only recommend products that I genuinely believe in.